BYODKM/Objective.css/README.md

 So, let's get started!

-## 1. Parent class name should begin with capital letters
+## 1. Parent class names should begin with capital letters

 ```sass
 .Button